GardenCityRuby/GCRC2014/_posts/2013-10-09-keynote-and-invited-speakers.md

 [Chad Fowler](https://twitter.com/chadfowler) - being very popular in the ruby community in India and around the world - was my first choice for a Keynote speaker at the conference.
 The dates of the conference were set after checking his availabilty.

-Ruby conferences in India haven't had a Keynote speaker of Indian origin so far; chose [Prateek Dayal](https://twitter.com/prateekdayal) to fill this gap.
+Ruby conferences in India haven't had a Keynote speaker of Indian origin so far; chose [Prateek Dayal](https://twitter.com/prateekdayal) to break ground on this front.
 Prateek is a long-time ruby developer based in Bangalore, and is remarkably successful in [building](https://supportbee.com) [product businesses](http://www.muziboo.com); he should be able to bring in an unique Indian flavor to a keynote at a Ruby Conference.

 Ruby conferences in India haven't had a woman keynote speaker as well so far; chose [Keavy McMinn](https://twitter.com/keavy) in this context.